-The achievement of the international school's award.
-Which represents a significant amount of international work with a number of partner countries including but not exclusively India and Tanzania.
+The maintenance of the international school's award.
+Which represents a significant amount of international work with a number of partner countries including but not exclusively India and some European partners.

 Delivery of two major CIF projects which have improved the structure of the main building and improved the fire alarm system.
+Additionally, we were fortunate to be successful of further applications that mean that we will this year be upgrading our fire doors across the Dyer building.

-Introduced a rolling maintenance program which is having a positive impact on the overall material structure of the school over time.
+Maintained our rolling maintenance program which is having a positive impact on the overall material structure of the school over time.